andrewcooke/BlockCipherSelfStudy.jl/README.md

 The output bit marked with `> <` is at `r(r+1)/2` - the cumulative shift position - and most influenced (`^`) by changing the input.

-Clearly the influence of each bot is restricted to a a range of output bits at and "above" the rotation.
+Clearly the influence of each bit is restricted to a a range of output bits at and "above" the rotation.
 So we can try using a search over a limited number of bits.

-This works well to ~5 rounds.

 <!--